 - BP recovery after Valsalva manoeuvre.

-- Skin shrivelling after prolonged immersion in water?
+- Note whether there is skin shrivelling after prolonged immersion in water.

 - Pupil responses (to light and accommodation).